Snow/Ice Removal Plan

 During the winter months, Grounds Services has responsibility for snow and ice removal services.
 We continuously monitor weather forecasts of hazardous weather conditions from various services; however, freezing rain and other dangerous conditions are usually difficult to predict and experience has shown that a perfectly safe situation can turn treacherous in a matter of a few minutes.
 We are entirely committed to making the University's sidwalks, stairs and roadways as safe as possible during and after winter storms.
 To the maximum extent possible, we will attempt to anticipate problems and take necessary precautions.

-If you are interested in assisting with our efforts, we do have Student Snow Removal Assistant jobs available.
-If you cannot make it to one of the information session listed in the previous link, send us an email and you will be provided with instructions on how to apply for a job.
+If you are interested in assisting with our efforts, we do hire student assistants to help with snow removal each winter.
+Look for announcements during the fall semester detailing the dates when we will hold informational sessions for these positions.
+If you cannot make it to one of the information sessions, send us an email and you will be provided with instructions on how to apply for a job.

 Please read our list of Snow & Ice Safety Tips.